 is set to “product”.

-Here’s how you can force the theme to show both posts and products in the search, just add this to the theme functions.php:
+Here’s how you can force the theme to show both posts and products in the search; add this to your site:

 add_filter( 'relevanssi_modify_wp_query', 'rlv_force_post_product' ); function rlv_force_post_product( $query ) { $query->query_vars['post_types'] = 'post,product'; return $query; }